MS Method

 Section defining the way how spectra are displayed in the spectral graph.
 The user may want to display the spectra in the Stick Spectrum mode or in the Raw Spectrum mode.
 The display options for both modes are set in the Graph Properties - MS Spectra dialog, accessible through local menu of the spectrum graph.

-Using the button invokes the MS Method - Peak Detection dialog used for defining of the MS Spectra peak detection mechanism:
+Using the button invokes the MS Method - Peak Detection dialog used for defining of the MS Spectra peak detection mechanism - deciding on placing representative m/z sticks into the raw spectra while in Raw Spectrum display mode:

 The mechanism is simplified peak detection mechanism only using two parameters for the whole spectra - Noise Threshold and Peak Width.
 Both parameters are set using sliders.